-One of the most common questions I am asked – is it safe to walk the Camino alone?
-My opinion is yes, it is safe, I would think safer than many local walking routes in most countries; safer than walking home from Dublin on a Friday or Saturday night.
+One of the most common questions I am asked – is it safe to walk the Camino de Santiago alone?
+This became a question being asked more again recently when someone went missing on the Camino.
+However my opinion remains unchanged – is yes, it is safe to walk the Camino de Santiago alone.
+I would think it safer than most local walking routes in most countries; safer than walking home from Dublin or any large city on a Friday or Saturday night.

 Some of the misconceptions about Spain are quite funny, and being European I laugh at Americans quite a lot in this area – as we snotty Europeans tend to do.
 Firstly, Spain is not a third world country, it has a fairly good internal travel system, its banking system is the same as the rest of the world, you will recognise the food, its healthcare system is great, (afraid I had to use it once), most things that you forget you will be able to buy locally.